 I’ve previously written about how many foreigners live in North Korea but what’s daily life like for a foreigner who lives full-time in North Korea?
 What is it like ot actually live in North Korea?

 Expats in Pyongyang

 The majority of foreigners that live in North Korea tend to be diplomats, UN folk, or people involved in the aid industry (that’s right, I said ‘industry’).
-There is a specific area of Pyongyang that houses foreign residents, located in the diplomatic district.
+There is a specific area of Pyongyang that houses foreign residents, located in the diplomatic compund.
 Rent is not cheap – whilst not exactly set in stone, foreign residents can expect to pay around 2000 euro per month for their apartment.
 In addition – and contrary to popular belief – foreigners do, indeed, have internet access.

 Foreigners in North Korea – be they businessmen or diplomats – are required to hire local staff, with whom they spend a lot of time.
 Again, contrary to popular belief, foreigners living in Pyongyang are free to go where they please, visit whichever restaurants they like, and generally live a relatively normal life.
 Foreign residents are not given rations, however, and do their grocery shopping in hard-currency stores like Kwangbok Department Store.